ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 be listed in `newglobals`, which is omitted if there are none.
 Values of null are never returned.

 You can force ^testpattern to trace user regardless of whether tracing is on or not or whether nouserlog is set.
 Just prepend to your input ":tracepattern 1".
-Or in a pattern use $cs_tracepattern and that reference will turn on tracing for that call to CS.
+Or in a pattern use $cs_tracepattern_on and $cs_tracepattern_off (they dont need values assigned) and that reference will turn on and off tracing within that call to CS.
+They can be used in any pattern without damaging it.

 ## CS External API- ^CompileOutput
 The external API functions allow execution of rule behaviors from outside of ChatScript.